Cannon Air Force Base: Cold War

 With the establishment of the United States Air Force (USAF) in September 1947, Clovis AAF was reactivated.
 The 509th Airdrome Group, Clovis Detachment took over day-to-day responsibilities for the airfield on 16 December 1947.
 The 509th operated Clovis AAF as a detachment from its headquarters at Roswell Army Air Field, New Mexico, using the airfield as a deployment facility for the group's B-29s.
 Clovis AAF was renamed "Clovis Air Force Base" on 13 January 1948.
 However, with no funds to host an active Strategic Air Command (SAC) bomb wing, Clovis AFB was placed on reserve/standby status on 1 July 1948.
 Its caretaker unit was the 234th Air Force Base Unit.

 Clovis AFB remained on standby status until 1 April 1950 when jurisdiction was transferred from SAC to Air Training Command (ATC).
 ATC assigned the base as a sub post of Reese AFB, Texas on 12 May 1950, while construction ensued to bring the base up to USAF standards.
 Plans were made to make Clovis AFB a contract flying training facility, however, the advent of the Korean War changed the USAF's plans for Clovis and jurisdiction was transferred to Tactical Air Command (TAC) as a fighter base on 23 July 1951.

 The first USAF unit to use Clovis AFB was the Air National Guard's 140th Fighter-Bomber Wing (140th FBW), which arrived in October 1951 after being activated due to the Korean War.
 The 140th FBW was a composite unit, made up of elements from the Colorado, Utah and Wyoming Air National Guards.

 From the early 1970s to the early 1990s Cannon AFB was the sole operator of the F-111D Aardvark tactical fighter bomber.
 The F-111D aircraft were operated by the 522nd, 523rd, and 524th Tactical Fighter Squadrons.
 The mesas and canyons of the largely unpopulated terrain in eastern New Mexico were ideal for training crews to use the F-111s terrain following radar.
-To obtain crew practice dropping ordinance, the F-111s used the nearby Melrose bomb range.
+To obtain crew practice dropping ordnance, the F-111s used the nearby Melrose bomb range.